adityaj12/SongGenerator/README.md

+# Song Generator
+## Uses Python with PySynth Module to Produce Music
-# Program that Uses Python to Allow Users to Produce their own Songs
+Allows User to Type in Notes and Note Duration to Produce their own Song